kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 	WebUI.comment("ID=${ID}")
 }
 ```
+With this loop, this test case will emit 10 times more of START + END logs into the Log Viewer.

 I examined 3 cases where
 - caseY1 : Execute TS2, with "Log executed test steps" option Enabled, with the Log Viewer is attached